 The primary goal of the summer internship program is to encourage promising young minority students to pursue careers in scientific research by providing them with an introduction to graduate level laboratory research and the opportunity to perform “hands-on” work at the Naval Research Laboratory (NRL) in Washington, DC.
 The interdisciplinary research performed at NRL gives interns exposure to a variety of fields including materials science and engineering, chemical and biochemical engineering, aerospace engineering, physics, synthetic chemistry, biochemistry, molecular biology, computer science, mathematics, mechanical engineering, and electrical engineering.

-Research topics - Past projects completed within this program include: catalytic sorbent materials, wireless power, cyber security, three-dimensional analysis of materials, biosensor design and engineering, organic/inorganic molecular imprinting, canine detection chemistries, space observations of coronal mass ejections, bio-fuels and alternative energy materials, microstructural studies of advanced steels, laser fabrication of living tissue for biosensing applications, nanoparticle characterization and synthesis, meta-Proteomics and mass spectral-based proteome profiling, fluorescence resonance energy transfer (FRET) analysis, solar energy harvesting, graphical user interface for robotics engineering, and nanocrystalline magnetic materials for power electronics applications.
+Research topics - Past projects completed within this program include: catalytic sorbent materials, wireless power, cyber security, three-dimensional analysis of synthetic materials, biosensor design and engineering, organic/inorganic molecular imprinting, canine detection chemistries, space observations of coronal mass ejections, bio-fuels and alternative energy materials, microstructural studies of advanced steels, laser fabrication of living tissue for biosensor applications, nanoparticle characterization and synthesis, meta-Proteomics and mass spectral-based proteome profiling, fluorescence resonance energy transfer (FRET) analysis, solar energy harvesting, graphical user interface for robotics engineering, nanocrystalline magnetic materials for power electronics applications and more.

 Students chosen to participate in this program are expected to be motivated towards STEM and/or teaching careers.
 Preference is given to students to students whose objectives include an advanced degree in STEM disciplines, as opposed to a medical degree.
 The average grade point average for selected interns is typically 3.4 out of 4.0.
 A sampling of recent student projects can be sampled through the links in the left hand navigation.